wcushen/aws-ipi/ENCRYPTION_KMS.md

 Integrating ODF with HashiCorp Vault gives you a secure, centralized way to manage encryption for your data at rest.
 Whether you're using Vault as your KMS or looking to enhance security with HSM-backed key storage, there's a lot of flexibility in how you approach the setup.
 Vault’s policies also allow for fine-grained access control, ensuring that only the right services can access your sensitive data - we can imagine a world in which certain industries require this more than others.

 This guide covers the basics, but the true value of this setup lies in its flexibility to adapt to your organization's specific needs.
 ODF Encryption doesn’t stop at cluster-wide encryption for OSDs; you can also configure what I would loosely reference as "double encryption".
-This involves encrypting not only the cluster-wide storage but also individual StorageClass-level encryption, where PVs are encrypted at the namespace level, really locking things down.
+This involves encrypting not only the cluster-wide storage but also individual StorageClass-level encryption, where PVs are encrypted at-rest, at the namespace level, really locking things down.